laststonedjs/Arctic_Fox_CRUD_React/README.md

-🌱 Arctic Foxes Blog App built in React and Bootstrap 🌱
+🌱 Arctic Foxes Blog App built in React using Bootstrap 🌱

 In the project directory('/isatis_technical_task'), you can run: